sgajbi/portfolio-analytics-system/README.md

 ### Running the System with Docker Compose

 1.  **Build and Start All Services**:
-    This command will build the Docker images for all services and start the containers in the background.
+    This command will build the Docker images and start the containers.

     ```bash
     docker compose up --build -d
     ```

 2.  **Check Service Status**:
-    Wait for all containers to be in a `running` or `healthy` state.

     ```bash
     docker compose ps
     ```

 3.  **Stop All Services**:
-    To stop and remove all containers, networks, and volumes, run:

     ```bash
     docker compose down -v